Skip to content

 Healthcare did not lose trust because patients became cynical.
 It lost trust because the gap between the bill and the outcome became impossible to ignore.

 Church membership below 50% does not mean Americans stopped seeking meaning.
 Meditation apps have tens of millions of active accounts.
 Interest in contemplative practice, plant medicine, and personal spiritual frameworks grows every year.
 The demand persists.
 The institution does not.
+The reason is plain — people found what they were looking for somewhere more honest.

 Education faces its own arithmetic.
 Sixteen colleges closed in 2025, and a demographic cliff — fewer traditional college-age Americans — is arriving on schedule.
 Tuition has risen roughly 1,200% since 1980, outpacing inflation by orders of magnitude.
 Student debt exceeds $1.7 trillion.
 Meanwhile, AI tutoring, boot camps, and self-directed learning offer better returns at a fraction of the cost.